halcy/Mastodon.py/docs/index.rst

         'locale': # For local users, the locale the user has set, 'invite_request': # If the user requested an invite, the invite request comment of that user.
 (TODO permanent?)
         'invited_by_account_id': # Present if the user was invited by another user and set to the inviting users id.
-        'account': # The users account, as a standard account dict }
+        'account': # The users account, as a standard user dict }

 App registration and user authentication